 Blended working is now a part of our flexible working policies with hybrid options to combine office and home working.
+In June 2023, 30% of all staff were availing of blended working.

 Learning and development

 We are committed to providing ongoing learning and development opportunities so that all employees can develop to their full potential.
 All employees are actively encouraged to pursue educational opportunities through the Continuing Education Scheme, with study and examination leave also available.